Facebook Pixel

 About the Retreat … briefly!!

-Tumbling Waters Retreat has a long and colorful history, Henry Halloran who originally owned the property back in the 1930’s also owned most of the surrounding land in Stanwell Tops, Otford and Stanwell Park.
-The Mineral Pool was built by Henry to attract visitors to the local area so he could eventually subdivide and sell his land.
-He kept men working throughout the great depression by building stonewalls, love seats and castle like monuments, found around the Stanwell Tops area, ultimately making the area an attractive place to live.
-There was an old Kiosk on site, and the Retreat was a popular camping ground once known as the Pleasure Park.
+Tumbling Waters Retreat has a long and colourful history; Henry Halloran, who originally owned the property in the 1930s, also owned most of the surrounding land in Stanwell Tops, Otford and Stanwell Park.
+Henry built the Mineral Pool to attract visitors to the local area so he could eventually subdivide and sell his land.
+He kept men working throughout the great depression by building stonewalls, love seats and castle-like monuments found around the Stanwell Tops area, ultimately making the area an attractive place to live.
+An old Kiosk was on site, and the Retreat was a popular camping ground once known as the Pleasure Park.

-The water from the Mineral Pool was believed to have special healing properties, and people came from all around to experience its powers, it was a very popular place to come for a swim.
-At one time the water was bottled and sold.
+The water from the Mineral Pool was believed to have unique healing properties, and people came from all around to experience its powers.
+It was a very popular place to go for a swim.
+At one time, the water was bottled and sold.

-There were all sorts of things happening onsite; from pot smoking, meditation, scattering of human ashes to dumping of rubbish.
-Once we found incense burning on top of a large mound of dirt with a cross saying, in loving memory of Uncle Poppy, we never found out who Uncle Poppy was, but we have a feeling it was more than the pet dog!!
+There were all sorts of things happening on site, from pot smoking, meditation, scattering human ashes, and rubbish dumping.
+Once, we found incense burning on top of a large mound of dirt with a cross saying, "In loving memory of Uncle Poppy."
+We never found out who Uncle Poppy was, but we feel it was more than the pet dog!!

-There would be as many as 80 visitors to the site per day and often they were very aggressive because of our new ownership.
-If they liked one of the plants we recently planted in the garden they would dig it up and take it home.
-If we left the door of the old caretakers area open, they would come inside and help themselves to our food and belongings.
+As many as 80 visitors would visit the site per day, and often, because of our new ownership, they were very aggressive.
+If they liked one of the plants we recently planted in the garden, they would dig it up and take it home.
+If we left the door of the old caretakers' area open, they would come inside and help themselves with our food and belongings.

-Andrew and I felt as if we were funding a public picnic area – a ‘free for all’ dumping ground – what a joke it was, and we thought if we were to be nice to these people they would respect our new ownership – this worked for about 50% of the visitors who came to the site, the others just verbally abused us on a daily basis.
+Andrew and I felt as if we were funding a public picnic area—a ‘free for all’ dumping ground—what a joke it was.
+We thought if we were nice to these people, they would respect our new ownership.
+This worked for about 50% of the visitors who came to the site; the others just verbally abused us on a daily basis.

 The rotten, dilapidated and rat infested building was on a similar footprint to where the Retreat stands today, we considered renovating the old building but while we were considering it, it collapsed and fell down!
 Luckily no one got injured.

-The locals, a small but very vocal minority, gave us hell when we told them of our plans for the property.
-We made it onto the front page of the newspapers and headline TV news.
+The locals, a small but very vocal minority, gave us hell when we told them about our plans for the property.
+We made it onto the front pages of the newspapers and the headlines of TV news.
 (We became famous, or should I say, infamous!!).
 We knew every single town planner, councilor and politician in the area.
 There were informal planning conferences to court magistrate hearings onsite, everybody had an opinion on what should happen to the property but in the meantime, the bills for funding the property where adding up.

 We got the occasional death threat, we were both attacked verbally and physically, lucky I am a fast runner, and Andrew coming from Africa, had a few tricks up his sleeve.
 We both developed lots of character and soon learned how to ignore the objectors and play the game of politics.

-We spent 12 months full time on a mission to get our plans for Tumbling Waters Retreat approved.
-It was quite frightening that our local elected councilors had absolutely no business sense or integrity what so ever….no wonder some were sacked a few years later for corruption.
+We spent 12 months full-time on a mission to get our plans for Tumbling Waters Retreat approved.
+It was pretty frightening that some of our local elected councillors had no business sense or integrity whatsoever….no wonder some were sacked a few years later for corruption.
 Thank goodness for Wollongong Council General Manager, the Lord Mayor along with the support from other business owners in the area, as well as Rex Jackson the previous minister for corrective services who all supported us and were all right behind us from the start.
 Rex was also the convener of the local neighborhood committee meetings and he was particularly determined to help us get our proposal through Council……he also had spent some time in jail for corruption!

 The objectors misrepresented the Council by distributing letters throughout the community with the Wollongong City Council Logo on them urging the community to stop our development and attend the local neighborhood committee meetings to object.